Our fall Tryout process is open to any student at Harvard and designed to showcase the skills that will be most valuable in trial.

 Step 5: Attend Your Round I Tryout

 Please arrive at your Round I Tryout no later than 15 minutes prior to your scheduled time.
 We apologize in advance if we are running 5-10 minutes late.
-Remember, you must submit your HMTA Application to email@example.com by noon on Monday, September 9th
+If we are running late, please wait outside the tryout room.
+You will be notified of the tryout location by email, and it will also be posted on this website.

 From Round I Tryouts on, we will be in touch individually.

-If you have any questions about the tryout process, please do not hesitate to reach out to our Community Director (firstname.lastname@example.org).
+If you have any questions about the tryout process, please do not hesitate to reach out to our Director of Tryouts, Training, and Mentoring (firstname.lastname@example.org)

 Please use the below resources to follow the steps above.
 Please contact our Community Director if you have any questions (email@example.com).
 Use the links below to sign-up and prepare for your Round I Tryout.